d4rckh/blog/_posts/2020-06-18-part-1-on-how-does-the-netork-tab-works-in-explorer.markdown

 ![image](/assets/images/network-explorer-browser-fields.png)

-But what made me interested was the `Host Comment` fields.
+But what made me interested was the `Host Comment` field.
 What is it?
 Oh, I remember!
 It's my Computer's description!

 So I went, and changed it.